 Mr. Slater has assisted many young clients seeking status under Deferred Action for Childhood Arrivals (DACA) – those who were brought here unlawfully as children or overstayed their visas, graduated from high school and want to stay and attend college or seek employment.
 “These are good kids who grew up here, graduated here, and they don’t know their home country, which may be Guatemala, Mexico, South Korea or someplace else,” Mr. Slater says.
 He mentions a young woman now in nursing school under DACA, and a young man who was top of his class and is now able to find employment and become a tax-paying member of society.
 “It’s nice to be able to help them.
 This is the only home they know.”
 In addition, he handles employment cases, assisting energy companies and consulting firms in hiring foreign workers often with important technical skills.
 He also represents a professional sports team.

-Mr. Slater has been named to Best Lawyers in America 2018 and 2019.
+Mr. Slater has been named to Best Lawyers in America 2018-present.
 He has made several presentations on immigration legal issues during his career.
 His recent presentations include the 2017 and 2014 State Bar of Texas Advanced Immigration Conferences; Immigration Law Weekly CLE seminars on family immigration for experts and on Deferred Action and related relief.
 He was interviewed by the Harris County League of Women Voters’ about DACA on public access television.
 Mr. Slater also presented at the 2017 AILA Texas Chapter’s Fall Conference.